HassanA01/new-portfolio/README.md

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 Features smooth animations powered by Framer Motion and an interactive interface to showcase projects and skills.

-## Features

-- Responsive design that works on all devices
-- Smooth page transitions and animations
-- Interactive skills orbit display
-- Project showcase with 3D coverflow effect
-- Experience timeline with dynamic content
-- Dark theme with teal accents
-- SEO optimized

 ## Tech Stack

 - Next.js 14